Blasteroids/StageKitPied/README.md

 - Follow the instructions to load the firmware onto the Pro Micro.

 ## Setting up the StageKitPied software
+###### Installing the software
+Either compile from the source or copy the 'skp' & ini files from the 'StageKitPied' folder.

+Place them into any folder you want to use on the Raspberry Pi, just ensure the ini files are in the same directory as the program.

 ###### Edit the lights.ini file
 In the [LEDS] section
  - Enter in the amount of LEDS you have in the LED_AMOUNT=xxx